dgroenhof/getting-and-cleaning-data/CodeBook.md

 A code book that describes the variables, the data, and any transformations or work that you performed to clean up the data called CodeBook.md.

+#### Source data
+The source of the data used in this Course Project is the "Human Activity Recognition Using Smartphones Data Set" found in the [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
+The dataset can be downloaded using this [link](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).

+#### Variables
 Variable                          | Description
 ----------------------------------|--------------------
 subject                           |Identifier for the volunteer (values 1-30)